wknudson/startup/notes.md

 I did the CSS practice.
 It was kind of hard and I had to look up a lot of things because I did not know the key words.
 I got it to a point that looks good.

+I looked more into the bootstrap to understand it better.
+Hopefully in the future I can use it to the full potential.

 ```html
       <nav class="navbar navbar-expand-lg bg-body-tertiary">